fatiando/community/CONTRIBUTING.md

 We value the creation process as a goal itself: by drafting, improving, redesigning, failing, and fixing we develop that knowledge, we improve our skills, and we can share it with the rest of the community.
-For this reason, **we prefer contributions with human-created content**, as in code, documentation, guides, figures, videos, etc.
+For this reason, **we prefer contributions with human-created content**.

-Generative AI tools (genAI tools, including chatbots and coding agents) are being widely used for generating these types of content.
-We understand that some contributors might find them useful, and would like to include them in their workflows and use them when contributing to open-source projects.

 Usage of genAI tools in contributions to Fatiando a Terra is **strongly discouraged** but are not forbidden (see below).